 For a start, that isn’t entirely true.
 Because the UK Gambling Commission requires the slots themselves to be licensed, not just the operator, the basic game does have to be the same at all sites for UK players However, there are a few optional extras such as feature drop which operators can (or could, until recently) choose whether or not to enable, and maximum spin value and the availability of autoplay can also vary from site to site.
 Outside of the UK regulated market there have been cases of rogue casinos running counterfeit slot games (most famously in 2016 when a group of non UK regulated casinos were discovered to be ripping their players off by serving fake Netent games) so do make sure you play at a licensed site.

 Then there’s the player promotions and rewards – but before we even get on to that, in the case of many of the slot games themselves it DOES make a difference whether you play them at several different sites, or always at the same site, because the game has some kind of bonus collection or level progression mechanic.
 A classic example of this is Microgaming’s Immortal Romance, where different versions of the bonus round are gradually unlocked through prolonged play.
 More modern examples are the level progression in games such as Gemix and the collection of items towards bonus features in the Vikings series by Yggdrasil (for the very patient) and Village People Macho Moves (for the not so patient).
+Perhaps the most sophisticated example is the Kingdoms Rise slots by Playtech, in which players collect tokens as they play to be redeemed against bonus features for any of the games in the series.
 If you enjoy this type of gaming experience you’ll really benefit from finding a slot site with the right selection of games and promotions and sticking with it.